The Complete Guide to Solar Panel Mounts for Boats (and Where to Position Them)

 Panel Sizes Versus Types of Mounts for Your Boat

 Some solar panel mounts aren't suitable for different sized panels.
 The most robust by far is the fixed mount system.
 If you cruise a lot and don't mind the panels being permanently flat, then these mounts can handle whatever weight you throw at them.

-Panel weights 100w or less will fit cheaper mounts.
-If you want panels over 100w, again, check with the bracket manufacturer to see the maximum load weight.
+Panel weights 100 w or less will fit cheaper mounts.
+If you want panels over 100 w, check with the bracket manufacturer to see the maximum load weight.